Objective Momentum Barriers in Wall Turbulence: Introduction

 One might dismiss the concern about observer dependence by saying that a correct understanding of UMZs in the frame of the experiment is sufficient.
 The problem with this argument is that a description of features tied to material observations cannot be correct if it only holds in the current frame of observation, whether or not one ever intends to change that frame.
-More broadly speaking, truly unsteady flows may have convenient frames but have no distinguished frames, as already noted by \citet{Lugt1979}.
-This is the reason why objectivity (or frame-indifference) as a litmus test for flow feature identification was already proposed in the 1970's \citep{Drouot1976,Drouot1976a,Astarita1979,Lugt1979}, prompting a number of recent approaches to adopt observer-indifference as a minimal requirement in coherent structure detection \citep[see][for reviews]{Haller2005,Haller2015,Peacock2015,Kirwan2016,Gunther2018}.
+More broadly speaking, truly unsteady flows may have convenient frames but have no distinguished frames, as already noted by \cite{Lugt1979}.
+This is the reason why objectivity (or indifference to Euclidean coordinate changes) as a litmus test for flow feature identification was already proposed in the 1970's \citep{Drouot1976,Drouot1976a,Astarita1979,Lugt1979}, prompting a number of recent approaches to adopt observer-indifference as a minimal requirement in coherent structure detection \citep[see][for reviews]{Haller2005,Haller2015,Peacock2015,Kirwan2016,Gunther2018}.

-Descriptions of experimentally observed vortical features within UMZs also face objectivity as a minimal self-consistency requirement.
-Yet the $Q$-, $\lambda_{2}$-, $\Delta$- and $\lambda_{ci}$-isosurfaces used for this purpose are not objective and hence their predictions for observed material tracer patterns cannot be accurate \citep[see][]{Haller2005,Haller2021a}.
-Several formal modifications of these scalar fields have been proposed to make them objective, but only the approach of \citet{Liu2019b,Liu2019a} would be generally applicable, as found by \citet{Haller2021a}.
+Descriptions of experimentally observed vortical features within and surrounding UMZs \citep[e.g.][]{Head1981} also face objectivity as a minimal self-consistency requirement.
+Yet the $Q$-, $\lambda_{2}$-, $\Delta$- and $\lambda_{ci}$-isosurfaces used for this purpose are not objective and hence their predictions for observed material tracer patterns, or momentum transport blocking, cannot be accurate \citep[see][]{Haller2005,Haller2021a}.
+While correlations may exist between measured scalar concentrations and the features of these non-objective diagnostics \citep[e.g.][]{Westerweel2009, Eisma2021}, there can be no causal relationship.
+Several formal modifications of these vortex diagnostics have been proposed to make them objective, but only the approach of \cite{Liu2019b,Liu2019a} would be generally applicable, as found by \cite{Haller2021a}.
 Yet, for lack of a direct connection to material mixing and transport, even correct objectivizations of the currently used $Q$-, $\lambda_{2}$-, $\Delta$- and $\lambda_{ci}$-procedures for vortex identification would depend on their users.
 Indeed, the users of these procedures are expected to pick values for visualized isosurfaces based on their own expectations for the results \citep[see, e.g.,][]{Dubief2000}.
-This commonly used parameter-tuning approach results in a subjective view of the flow, as recently highlighted by \citet{Dong2020}.
+This commonly used approach results in a subjective view of the flow, as recently highlighted by \citet{Dong2020}.